hclimente/hclimente.github.io/_posts/2024-02-11-python-basics.md

 AssertionError
 ```

-In other words, 1 (and other common objects, like 0 or `True`) are singletons.
-That way, Python does not need to keep allocating memory for new objects that are used very often.
+In other words, 1 (and other common objects, like 0 or `True`) are **singletons**.
+This way Python does not need to keep allocating memory for new objects that are used very often.
 This does not happen for more unique immutable objects:

 ```python
 x = 8457